Crime in Honduras: Crime prevention

-Mano Dura Laws
+Mano Dura laws

-In 2003, the Honduran government introduced the Mano Dura (literally tough hand) laws, which were zero-tolerance in nature and aimed to reduce social violence and restore public security.
-These laws allowed gang members to be incarcerated simply for their association with the gang.
+In 2003, the Honduran government introduced the Mano Dura laws as part of a zero-tolerance policy aimed at reducing violence and strengthening public security.
+These laws heavily empowered police and imposed harsher penalties for many offenses, including permitting gang members to be incarcerated simply for gang association in the absence of any specific criminal act.

-Honduran police officers can arrest and subsequently place in prison anyone at all related to gangs through indicators such as tattoos, baggy clothing, or even typical gang positions on street corners.
+Honduran police officers were authorized to arrest anyone at all related to gangs through indicators such as tattoos, baggy clothing, or even typical gang positions on street corners.
 To avoid being detected by police officers, members of gangs have been forced to change their territorial strategies.
 Since tattoos are such an easy way to identify a gang member, gangs have been forced to wear clothes covering their tattoos and to adopt a more casual appearance.
-Tattoos are significant to gangs because they mark each member as property, just as graffiti marks a group's territory in the context of cities.
-Each tattoo tells a gang member's story and each has its own meaning, but the appearance given off serves to indicate dominance, which explains partly why these men can be so influential.

 Although these laws were introduced with the intention of reducing gang violence, there is little evidence to suggest that they have been effective.
 Aside from an initial reduction in crime, the laws have not managed to significantly address the problem.
-In fact, the Mano Dura laws have had some unintended consequences.
-First, the zero-tolerance policies have forced many gang members to seek protection with members of their gang in other countries such as El Salvador.
+In fact, the Mano Dura laws have had some unintended consequences, resulting in many gang members attempting to seek protection with branches of their gang in other countries such as El Salvador.
 Transnational gang relations have grown tremendously since the implementation of these laws, as evidenced by Mara Salvatrucha's extensive reach, spanning through the United States and even reaching cities in Canada.
-The Mara Salvatrucha have taken to public violence to express their opposition to the laws.
-On December 24, 2004, a year after the introduction of the Mano Dura, members of MS-13 shot up a bus, killing 28 people and wounding 14.
-The perpetrators left a note not only claiming opposition to the death penalty, a major campaign issue in the upcoming presidential election and a large component of Mano Dura, but also promising more violence, warning that "people should take advantage of this Christmas, because the next one will be worse."
-Outbursts such as these suggest that zero-tolerance policies have promoted further extremism in a country shrouded by gang violence.
+The laws have also led some gangs to voice their opposition with further acts of violence.
+One year after the introduction of the Mano Dura, members of MS-13 attacked a bus, killing 28 people and wounding 14.
+The perpetrators left a note claiming opposition to the death penalty, a major campaign issue in the upcoming presidential election and a large component of Mano Dura.
+They also threatened further violence, warning that "people should take advantage of this Christmas, because the next one will be worse."
+Consequences like this suggest that zero-tolerance policies have promoted further extremism in a country already shrouded by gang violence.